isacandrei/Data_Science_Projects/Assignment_5/Assigment_5.md

   5.The final value of SSE represents the average result from running the process 50 times for each cluster size.

 After the above described process is complete there is an initial point for analysis.
 After plotting the 3D data it is easy to see that there is a drastic drop in SSE for clustering of size 40.
 After applying the elbow criterion it may be assumed that the optimal value of K is between 20 and 40.

+Thw following results are obtained by using kmeans++ initialization and squared euclidean distance :
 ![](images/data_3d_l-0_1_meth-plus_dist-sq_eucl_clust-2_102.jpg)

 In order to get more precise results the next step is to explore this region.
 To get these results the above described iteration is repeated, this time for K in the interval between 20-40.
 The following plots shows the results from the iteration.